Regional and Local Inclusive Growth Diagnostics

 SCRIG is committed to providing access to relevant analytical tools to help stakeholders progress on the development and practical application of inclusive growth policies and action.
 Our inclusive growth diagnostic framework emphasises the need to consider an evidence-based approach to policy making.
 This process starts with understanding local data and evidence to identify areas for further investigation, including acknowledging evidence gaps and working to improve them.

 To that end, we launched the experimental data tool (SCRIG dashboard excel file) to pull together a range of economic statistics into one place.
 We have been monitoring feedback and engaging with users to improve this offering.
-We are currently in the process of refining and updating the diagnostic tool and a new version will be available on this page in May 2019.
+We are currently in the process of refining and updating the diagnostic tool and a new version will be available on this page when ready.

 The updated tool will aim to more clearly define and communicate inclusive growth conditions in a local area by selecting indicators that are: